-Early detection and accurate diagnosis of premalignant and malignant lesions of the pharynx, esophagus, and stomach are essential to allow the most appropriate therapeutic strategy to be selected for each patient.
+Early detection and accurate diagnosis of premalignant and malignant lesions in the pharynx, esophagus, and stomach are essential to allow the most appropriate therapeutic strategy to be selected for each patient.
 Our research utilizes the following novel optical technologies, along with conventional white light endoscopy, in clinical cases.
-We have designed series of prospective clinical studies to evaluate and validate these novel imaging technologies and their potential benefits.
+We have designed a series of prospective clinical studies to evaluate and validate these novel imaging technologies and their potential benefits.
 We introduced transnasal ultrathin endoscopy, which is expected to improve patient compliance.
-This is particularly important when screening patients from the non-referral hospital population, because it will reduce discomfort during endoscopic examination.
+This type of endoscope is particularly useful for screening patients from the non-referral hospital population, as it will reduce discomfort during endoscopic examination.